kmwebnet/saml-spa-test/README.md

-# rainbowtype-app-boilerplate1
+# React SPA app with SAML authentication test

-rainbowtype service boilerplate for using Websocket.
+This is a PoC for React SPA with SAML authentication.